I've been working professionally with dogs for over a decade. I'm a former veterinarian assistant and currently a certified dog trainer.

 The Importance of Picking up Small Dogs and Puppies Safely

 Knowing how to pick up small dogs or puppies properly is important.
-As a dog trainer and behavior consultant, I often stumble on cases of dogs who do not want to be picked up, or even worse, dogs who growl and even bite in the process.
+As a dog trainer and behavior consultant, I often stumble upon cases of dogs who do not want to be picked up, or even worse, dogs who growl and even bite in the process.

 Don't make the big mistake of grabbing dogs incorrectly, and most of all, don't forget about involving them in the learning process too!